awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ## Conclusion

-This `AuthViewModel` provides a robust implementation of OAuth 2.0 authentication with PKCE for Medplum.
-By using `ASWebAuthenticationSession`, it ensures a secure authentication flow within your SwiftUI app.
-Remember to handle the authentication state in your UI, displaying login options when `isAuthenticated` is false and secured content when it's true.
+This AuthViewModel robustly implements OAuth 2.0 authentication with PKCE for Medplum.
+By using ASWebAuthenticationSession, it ensures a secure authentication flow within your SwiftUI app.
+Remember to handle the authentication state in your UI, displaying login options when isAuthenticated is false and secured content when it’s true.

-For a complete implementation, you'll need to create SwiftUI views that utilize this view model and respond to changes in the authentication state.
-Always ensure you're following best practices for securing tokens and handling user data in your production applications.
-Complete source code for this implementation is available on [GitHub](https://github.com/awamser/MedplumSwiftUIAuth)
+For a complete implementation, you’ll need to create SwiftUI views that utilize this view model and respond to changes in the authentication state.
+Always follow best practices for securing tokens and handling user data in your production applications.
+The complete source code for this implementation is available on [Github](https://github.com/awamser/MedplumSwiftUIAuth).